kakavi/metabase/docs/enterprise-guide/customizing-drill-through.md

 ## Customizing drill-through

-Out of the box, Metabase comes with some handy actions that you can access when you click on parts of a table or chart: you can filter, break out, zoom in, or x-ray things you click.
+Out of the box, Kenga Analytics comes with some handy actions that you can access when you click on parts of a table or chart: you can filter, break out, zoom in, or x-ray things you click.

-But the Enterprise Edition of Metabase includes a set of features which allow you to customize what happens when users click on cells in a table or parts of charts.
+But the Enterprise Edition of Kenga Analytics includes a set of features which allow you to customize what happens when users click on cells in a table or parts of charts.

 For example, you might have a high-level executive dashboard with a bar chart which shows your total revenue per product category, and what you’d like to do is allow your users to click on a bar in that chart to see a *different* dashboard with more detail about that product category.
 Or maybe you have a similar scenario, but you’d like to set things up so that clicking on a bar takes your users to a totally different app or site, like an internal company wiki page.